sblauth/cashocs/docs/source/demos/optimal_control/stokes/doc_stokes.rst

 Problem Formulation
 -------------------

-In this demo we investigate how cashocs can be used to tackle a different class of PDE constraint, in particular, we investigate a Stokes problem.
+In this demo we investigate how CASHOCS can be used to tackle a different class of PDE constraint, in particular, we investigate a Stokes problem.
 The optimization problem reads as follows